-We recognise that there will be barriers to overcome in delivering the strategy.
+We recognise that there will barriers to overcome in delivering the strategy.
 Some of these difficulties can be anticipated, such as the economic and social consequences of the pandemic, the shortage of suitable accommodation and the problems of funding homelessness services.
-The lessons of the past two years have shown that other issues will emerge unexpectedly and, with this in mind, we have responded to feedback from our partners who feel that this strategy should be an iterative plan that will evolve based on experienced evidence, emerging pressures and new priorities.
+The lessons of the past eighteen months have shown that other issues will emerge unexpectedly and, with this in mind, we have responded to feedback from our partners who feel that this strategy should be an iterative plan that will evolve based on experienced evidence, emerging pressures and new priorities.
+This will necessitate the development of an annual action plan and review of our strategic priorities.